FMCSA Compliance Guide for Texas Truckers

 Don't Navigate This Alone

 FMCSA compliance is complex, and mistakes can be expensive.
-TAP Insurance Texas works with trucking companies to ensure they're properly insured and protected.
+TAP Insurance Agency works with trucking companies to ensure they're properly insured and protected.
 We specialize in trucking insurance and understand the compliance landscape—from BOC-3 filings to primary liability coverage to bobtail protection.

 If you're starting a trucking operation or need to review your current compliance posture and insurance coverage, reach out to us.
 Text us today at (800) 666-2254 for a free consultation, or visit our website.
 We're here Mon-Fri 7AM-7PM, Sat 9AM-6PM to help you stay compliant and protected.